NBDsoftware/biobb_workflows/euCanSHare/Single_protein_wfs/1.MD_with_mutation/README.md

 python biobb_md_setup_mutation.py --help
 ```

 Specially important are: the binary path of GROMACS, the input files and the MODELLER key.
+Make sure the binary path specified and the module loaded in the run file agree between them.

 See [biobb documentation](https://mmb.irbbarcelona.org/biobb/documentation/source) for additional properties not included in the YAML configuration file.